ltdonova/TOP-GoogleHomepage/README.md

 # TOP-GoogleHompeage

-Introduction

-For this mini-project, I deconstruct the Google homepage and rebuild it.
-Don’t worry if the links don’t go anywhere and the search box doesn’t do anything when you submit it.
-The goal is to start thinking about how elements get placed on the page and roughly how they get styled and aligned.
+For this mini-project, I deconstructed the Google homepage and rebuild it.
+I wanted to primarily use this project to showcase my use of flex display.